 2. Integrations expand email marketing capabilities

-Searches for video email service “Bonjoro” have growth significantly over the last 5 years.
+Searches for video email service “Bonjoro” have increased by 320% over the last five years.

 The average open of a marketing email is 17.8%.